benaug/SCR-Dcov/README.md

 Two unique features:

 1) Use of continuous state space with discrete grid for habitat covariates.
 This should be faster than typical discrete state space approaches.
-2) Alternative data augmentation scheme, similar to reversible jump MCMC, that allows realized abundance to be Poisson.
+2) These models use count prior data augmentation: https://github.com/benaug/SCR-Count-Prior-Data-Augmentation

 Some additional notes: